 - Once aid is finalized, you can view your Award offer in Banner.
 Visit the Financial Aid Office if offer not visible two weeks prior to pre-registration.

-To ensure financial aid processing before classes start, the FAFSA application should be completed at least 15 days before the first day of the term.
+To ensure financial aid processing before classes start, the FAFSA application should be completed at least 15 business days before the first day of the semester.
 All verification documents should be received in the Financial Aid Office at least 10 business days before the first day of the semester.

 The verification process must be completed within 120 days of the student’s last date of enrollment or by Sept.
 19, 2020, (whichever is sooner) to retain the Federal Pell Grant for the 2019-20 academic year ending June 30, 2020.